 - The witness will not gain financially from the estate.

-An Affidavit of Heirship form’s sole purpose is to identify and set forth the actual heirs of the estate and it gives notice upheld in a court of law that a person has died intestate, or without a will.
+An Affidavit of Heirship form’s sole purpose is to identify the heirs of the estate.
+The affidavit gives notice, upheld in a court of law, that a person has died intestate, or without a will.
 The Affidavit of Heirship then establishes title to estate property where the sole asset is real property.

-The Affidavit of Heirship is then signed before a notary public by two witnesses that do not have any connection to the estate and is then filed in the real property records on file in the local county clerk’s office where the deceased’s property is located.
+The Affidavit of Heirship is signed before a notary public by two witnesses without connection to the estate.
+And finally, the affidavit is filed in the real property records on file in the local county clerk’s office where the deceased’s property is located.